PratikKunapuli/rl-vs-gc/README.md

-# Leveling the Playing Field
+# Leveling the Playing Field: Carefully Comparing Classical and Learned Controllers for Quadrotor Trajectory Tracking
 Code and details coming soon.